 Simply put, a sales dashboards refers to the visual representation of your sales data.
 These sets of information can also be categorized and filtered into different periods.
 And of course, many sales dashboards can be used to pull in a wide array of real-time data.

-Here at Whatagraph, we have a solution for you to use our live reports which can be like a dashboard for your metrics.
+Here at Whatagraph, we have a solution for you to use our sales dashboard for your metrics.

 Typically, a sales report is a single space that presents sales data in a compact space.
 It includes the number of deals closed by each salesperson in a team, the quota attainment, the average deal size, sales funnel leakage, the total monthly sales for your organization, and many more.
 It basically features information that is crucial to your sales.